 PROTECTING CHILDREN, STRENGTHENING FAMILIES

 Pathways Transition Programs, Inc. is a private mental health services provider for children and their families.
-Based in Decatur, Georgia, our four office locations more than 20 north-central Georgia counties.
+Based in Decatur, Georgia, our four office locations serve more than 20 north-central Georgia counties.

 Our staff consists of a diverse group of over 100 full-time professionals that include licensed psychiatrist, licensed psychologists, licensed counselors, licensed social workers and a team of highly trained and supervised behavioral aides.